anshmanitripathi/anshmanitripathi/README.md

 ---

 ## 🚀 Projects
+- **My Portfolio**: A dynamic website to present skills, projects, and testimonials with MERN stack.
 - **Finora**: A secure, real-time MERN stack stock trading platform with live portfolio tracking and trade board.
 - **HomyGo**: MERN-based booking platform for property listings with real-time reservation and authentication system.
 - **Emotica**: Multilingual emotion detection using NLP and machine learning (TensorFlow, NLTK).